www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_candidate_events.md

 | `application.job` | Deprecated.
 Use `application.jobs[]` instead
 | `application.job.close_date` | Deprecated.
 Use `application.jobs[].closed_at` instead.
 | `application.job.open_date` | Deprecated.
 Use `application.jobs[].opened_at` instead.
+| `application.opening.custom_fields` | This element may be omitted if the organization does not have custom fields for openings enables.

 ## Candidate merged